Hideaway in France - gîtes in the Pyrénées near Carcassonne

 Classification of French Wines

-As a background, the French hierarchy (best to worst) is:
+As a background, the French wine hierarchy (best to worst) is:

-• VdP - Vin de Pays, a wine 'of the area' where the only control is usually that the grapes must have been grown in the area
+• VdP (pre 2009) Vin de Pays, a wine 'of the area' where the only control was that the grapes must have been grown in the area.

-• Vin de table / vin ordinaire - this can be any mix, of any grape, from any where, and is often still weak and thin as the producers squeeze as much wine as possible from the grapes - Quantity over quality!
+• VSIG Vin sans Indication Geographique (wine without any geographic limit) / Vin de table / Vin ordinaire / Vin de France - this can be any mix, of any grape, from any where, and is often still weak and thin as the producers squeeze as much wine as possible from the grapes - Quantity over quality!

 The Wines of the Midi